assembler-institute/npm-and-testing-basics/README.md

 ## Acknowledgements

-Acknowledgements to all my classmates who inspired me
+Acknowledgements to all my classmates who inspire me and give me strengh day to day